L1 to L2 Messaging

 The user initiates the L1 to L2 request by calling the

-provides a more user-friendly interface, where the caller only needs to be concerned with the L2 call information and not with message encapsulation and delivery. -
+l1_stubprovides a more user-friendly interface, where the caller only needs to be concerned with the L2 call information and not with message encapsulation and delivery. -

-to accomplish event logging and gas burning on L1 with the following parameters:- `msg_sequence
+l1_stubwill call thesend_l1_to_l2function ofrooch_transportto accomplish event logging and gas burning on L1 with the following parameters:- `msg_sequence

 - `msg_sender